solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 **TLDR: Just use mastery clothes :)**

-Mastery clothes and silver embroidered (SE) processing clothes have different beenfits:
+Mastery clothes and silver embroidered (SE) processing clothes have different benefits:
 - **Mastery clothes** increase processing mastery, which boosts the number of batches you can process at once.
 This effectively lets you process at a faster rate.
 - **SE clothes** give processing EXP and increase the processing success rate, which also lets you process at a faster rate.
-Though you won't see any benefit if you success rate is already at 100%.
+However, you won't see any benefit if you success rate is already at 100%.
 It's very easy to reach 100% success rate with mastery clothes, for example base (70%) + seafood cron meal (10%) + [[Clang!Clang!]
 Lightstone set](https://bdolytics.com/db/lightstoneset/167) (20%) + verdure draught (20%).
 In practice, the success rate is only useful when you don't have all buffs running.

 <img width="600" src="/files/processing_faq/clothes_collage.png">

 Therefore:
 - **For profit:** Always use mastery clothes.
 The extra mastery brackets are more valuable than success rate 99% of the time.
-- **For EXP:** You have to weigh the extra mastery brackets from mastery clothes against the extra sucess rate *and* the processing EXP from silver clothes.
+- **For EXP:** You have to weigh the extra mastery brackets from mastery clothes against the extra success rate *and* the processing EXP from silver clothes.
 Depending on your mastery and grade of clothes available to you, either one can be better.
 You can do an exact comparison using [this sheet](https://docs.google.com/spreadsheets/d/1Yv9-k7hShtmZ6oPZCmLu8C-eGJLgPkg7wvaIkJ_eres/edit#gid=268682067).
 Though based on this chart, mastery clothes are preferred when going for EXP  for most setups.

 # Leveling and Moneymaking